vinfercent/AchyBrakeyHeart_FrontEnd/README.md

 What it Does:
 Our project essentially uses a accelerometer to estimate someone's current break health and the amount of time before their breaks must be replaced.
 Then, it displays this information and various other information to the user's screen.

+Most Current Version of the UI is AchyBrakeyHeartV3